Project-WikiGit/WikiGit/README.md

 ### The Main Contract

 The main contract serves as an index for all of a DASP's modules.
 Modules can be added/removed through DAO votings.
-It is the only contract in the backend that cannot be upgraded, but it's simple enough that you won't need to.
+It is the only contract in the back end that cannot be upgraded, but it's simple enough that you won't need to.

 ### DAO